 Hope everyone is having a great Thursday morning with some awesome weekend plans!
 I have softball divisionals so I’m hoping it’s nice enough for sunscreen.
 Love the smell of my Austrailian Gold sunscreen.
 Tropical Yum 🙂

 I currently have 9 articles on blogging so I am not that far ahead of you.
+(Update: Cruising right along now and if you’d love step-by-step help starting your blog click here).
 Take the dive and follow along!
 I’d love to hear about and help you through your adventure.
 Trust me, if you have the passion and some motivation, you can do this!

 The cost of starting a blog varies depending on what you are starting a blog for.

 Some people are just looking for a creative outlet.
 If this is you, starting a blog can be almost zilch.
 The downside is that if you decide to turn your passion or creative outlet into an income later, the cost and time investment of switching everything over is ugly.
 Did I mention you may need a bottle of aspirin for this?

 Tumblr, Squarespace, Blogspot, and Weebly are free platforms.
 WordPress.com is also free and the conversion to WordPress.Org for self-hosting won’t be quite as painful as switching from one of the others.
 Of course, if you are a technical genius, it doesn’t matter.